 Storage Model

 The CPM Message Storage SHALL allow for the storage of CPM Standalone Messages, CPM File Transfer Histories, CPM Session Histories, CPM Conversation Histories, and any potential Media objects either stand-alone or attached to CPM Standalone Messages and CPM Session Histories.
-The storage model of the CPM Message Storage closely resembles the storage models that are exposed by mailboxes, and can contain folders, conversation histories, messages, file transfer histories and session histories.
+A Group State Object is stored in relation to the CPM Session Histories and it contains the last information related to the CPM Group Session.
+The storage model of the CPM Message Storage closely resembles the storage models that are exposed by IMAP mailboxes, and containing folders and objects stored as IMAP messages.

 Figure 1 shows a schematic overview of the storage model exposed by the CPM Message Storage.
+The dark-red shaded items in the model are new for this version of the Enabler.